AaronE90/Inbox-Cleaner/README.md

 # Inbox-Cleaner
-Python3 script to clean inbox in gmail account.
+Python3 script to clean gmail inbox.
+Works with Linux and Windows

 ## Usage